dlozeve/diceroll/README.md

 - Count matching dice: `8d6c>3` returns the number of dice that rolled above 3.
 Supports `>`, `>=`, `<`, `<=`.
 - Modifiers have a fixed order: per-die modifiers (`min`, `max`, `!`, `r`, `ro`) first, then keep/drop modifiers (`kh`, `kl`, `dh`, `dl`), then count matching (`c...`) last.
 - Modifiers can be chained when ordered correctly, e.g. `4d6rmin3kh4`

+## Installation

+As a web app, no install needed: [diceroll.run](https://diceroll.run)

+The Android application can be downloaded from the the [releases](https://github.com/dlozeve/diceroll/releases) page.
+It has the same functionality as the webapp.

+The CLI utility can also be downloaded from the [releases](https://github.com/dlozeve/diceroll/releases), for Linux and Mac.

 ## Usage